Are You Moving to Foley AL? Here Are 11 Reasons Why It’s a Good Idea . . .

 Have you been thinking about moving?
 If so, I’m your Foley Realtor!
 I’ve been selling homes for 13 years and would love the opportunity to work with you.
 I want to know what’s important to you for your next home and what kind of areas are appealing.
 Do you prefer to be “off the beaten path” or walking distance to everything?
 My specialty is residential real estate, and I can help you find the best home for you at the best possible price.

 If you’re moving to Foley, there’s good news.
 Despite the explosion of growth, Foley has some of the best home prices in the entire county.
-I write a monthly article detailing real estate market conditions in Baldwin County.
-Check it out to see how Foley stands up to other cities in the area.

 Here are some other real estate links for Foley: